 - Amtrak Passenger Train Service

 - Greyhound Bus Service

 Restaurants, Bars, Entertainment Venues

-Under Phase 2, restaurants are able to offer indoor dining at 25% capacity with outdoor dining available for up to 6 people with a limit of two households per table.
+Whatcom County is in Phase 2, restaurants are able to offer indoor dining at 25% capacity with outdoor dining available.

 For a full list of restaurants open for take-out, click here: Restaurants Offering Take Out, Curbside Pickup and Delivery in Bellingham and Whatcom County.

 Western Washington University Resources

 Western Washington University’s Student Health Center has developed a dashboard showing results of COVID-19 testing of Western students.
 All students living on campus were tested upon arrival.
 Students can visit Fraser Hall, where the Health Center has established their COVID-19 testing center, for additional testing and information.
 The dashboard can be found at https://www.wwu.edu/coronavirus.